South American bloc to send tough message to U.S. on spying, Snowden

 Bolivia is an associate member of Mercosur and Morales is scheduled to attend Friday’s meeting.

-Additional reporting by Anthony Boadle; Writing by Hugh Bronstein and Louise Egan; Editing by David Storey
+Additional reporting by Louise Egan, Writing by Hugh Bronstein; Editing by Peter Cooney